odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

     types: [completed]
 ```

+> [!NOTE]
+> On manual runs (workflow_dispatch), the workflow fetches the release bundle by tag from the GitHub Release assets.
+On automatic runs (workflow_run), it downloads the artifact from the associated build run.

 **What it does**:

 The deployment process is split into three jobs that run sequentially:

 #### Job 1: `fetch-bundle`
-- Downloads the release bundle from the Build workflow artifacts
+- Downloads the release bundle
+   - If auto-triggered: from the Build workflow artifacts for the associated run
+   - If manual: from the GitHub Release assets for the provided tag
 - Verifies bundle integrity
 - Outputs bundle path for dependent jobs